zsxkib/cog-mmaudio/docs/TRAINING.md

 - `latent_dir` -- where intermediate latent outputs are saved.
 It is safe to delete this directory afterwards.
 - `output_dir` -- where TensorDict and the metadata file are saved.

+The reference tsv files (with overlaps removed as mentioned in the paper) can be found [here](https://github.com/hkchengrex/MMAudio/releases/tag/v0.1).
+Note that `audioset_sl.tsv`, `bbcsound.tsv`, and `freesound.tsv` are subsets that are parts of WavCaps.
+These subsets might be smaller than the original datasets.

 ## Training

 We use Distributed Data Parallel (DDP) for training.